 Plan extra time into your trip.
 Especially if your pet is prone to carsickness, you'll need to stop more often to let your pet out, as well as stretch your own legs.
 Theisen says, "Especially with dogs, when they get overexcited, they also get hot faster, so you should make sure they get out and get some fresh air."
 Hunter says, "Try to stop every two hours, or 100 miles."
 She also notes that most rest stops have dog walk areas.
 If your animal does get carsick, limit food and water on the trip – try to feed them three to four hours before you leave, not right before.

-On Amtrak, only service animals are allowed on the trains.
-However, if you're traveling via a local train system or commuter rail, check the rules before you go; some allow pets onboard.
+On Amtrak, small dogs or cats are allowed to travel on routes up to seven hours, though some restrictions may apply.
+If you're traveling via a local train system or commuter rail, check the rules before you go; some allow pets onboard.
 For instance, you can bring your pet on subways in New York City, but they must be in a carrier, or you will get fined.

 "No one can look after your pet as well as you," says Theisen, which is why she discourages international travel with animals.
 If your pet is in the cargo hold, you're away from your pet for a very long period of time.